latchkey kids latchkey kids age limits

 CARE Information

 Database Systems Corp.
 (DSC) is a leader in providing community calling programs including our CARE (Call Reassurance) solutions that provide telephone reassurance for senior citizens.
 DSC also provides individual programs for parents of latchkey children (home alone kids).
+CARE products incorporate various technologies including IVR and Voice Broadcasting.

 Contact DSC to learn more about our CARE home alone children calling service and phone systems.
 To enroll your child in this program, use our online registration form.